Antman261/commander-db/database/journal/DatabaseJournaling.md

 * callstacks " "
 * workflows " "
 * callstacks " "
-* checkpoints will be saved to disk
+* checkpoints will be saved to disk (fsync-ed)
 * journal entries will be saved to OS   (not fsync-ed)
 * journal entries will be saved to disk (fsync-ed)

+we could think of the journal as a stream of redux actions, and each child process he received the same stream of actions

 ## Benefits of Journaling

 Implementing a database journal enables reads to be scaled horizontally.
-It works well with worker threads, since threads aren't allowed to share memory in Node.
+It works well with worker threads, since threads aren't allowed to share memory in ~Node~ Deno.

 ## Inspiration From Postgres